codingMustache/codingMustache/README.md

 ## Joke of the Day

-Shout out to my grandma, that's the only way she can hear.
+"Dad, do you think it's going to snow this winter?"
+"I dont know, its all up in the air"

 ## Daily Trivia

-When was the programming language &quot;C#&quot; released?
+The Harvard architecture for micro-controllers added which additional bus?
- 1. 2000
+ 1. Instruction
- 2. 2001
+ 2. Address
- 3. 1999
+ 3. Data
- 4. 1998
+ 4. Control

 <details>
   <summary>Answer</summary>
-  2000
+  Instruction
 </details>